SNAPSHOT-India stocks, bonds, rupee, swap, call at 0415 GMT

 -------------------------------------

-The benchmark five-year swap rate down 1 basis point to 7.10 percent, while the one-year rate unchanged at 7.58 percent.
+The benchmark five-year swap rate steady at its previous close of 7.11 percent, while the one-year rate down 1 bp at 7.57 percent.

 CALL MONEY